 Giorgia Dalla Libera Marchiori

-Giorgia is a Laureate PhD candidate at the Planetary Health Equity Hothouse.
-Her thesis will focus on the role of philanthropy in shaping planetary health equity research agendas.
-Originally trained as a biomedical scientist, Giorgia worked in various youth-driven non-profit organisations focused on sustainability including the Buy Better Food campaign in ICLEI and the Wellbeing Economy Alliance.
+Giorgia (Gio) is a Laureate PhD candidate at the Planetary Health Equity Hothouse.
+Her thesis will focus on the role of philanthropy in shaping planetary health equity research priorities.
+Originally trained as a biomedical scientist, Gio worked with various non-profit organisations focused on global health and sustainability including Health Care Without Harm Europe, Buy Better Food at ICLEI Europe and the Wellbeing Economy Alliance.

 Roxana-Claudia Tompea